hepcat72/CFF/README.md

 ###### interestingPairs.pl
 You can install CFF without installing usearch.
 If you want to run interestingPairs.pl, you can install usearch at a later time.
 To run without error, usearch is required.
 If it's not in your path, you can supply the usearch executable with full path using the -y option.

 ## UPDATE

-To update your copy of this package, simply download the latest version (see DOWNLOAD above) and follow the installation procedure.
+To update your copy of this package, simply re-perform the installation procedure in the "**GETTING STARTED**" section above.
 You can skip installing the dependencies such as usearch, muscle, and the required perl modules, however note any discrepancies when you run `perl Makefile.PL` and install anything that is missing or below the required version number.

 Note that each perl script in the package has its own version number.
 If you include --header as an option when running commands, output files will have a header with run information, including the version of the script that was used to generate the output.
-Rest assured that all the elements of the pipeline will skip the headers when processing the files.
+Rest assured that all the elements of the pipeline will skip the headers when processing the files (except for the output of cff2qiime.pl, as qiime does not recognize the headers).

 ## EXAMPLES